 Fieldwork will take place in Magela Creek, both upstream and downstream from Ranger Uranium Mine.

 This project is being led by Associate Professor David Crook from Charles Darwin University (CDU).
-A/Prof Crook will be assisted by researchers from CDU and the Supervising Scientist Branch of the Department of the Environment and Energy and by the Gundjeihmi Aboriginal Corporation.
+A/Prof Crook will be assisted by researchers from CDU and the Supervising Scientist Branch of the Department of the Environment and Energy.

 David Crook, Charles Darwin University